 Perhaps you have no church to call your home.
 Or you have given up on church because you have been burnt by church people.
 Do you have a vision or dream of how God can use a little neighborhood church?
 We invite you to dream with us and join us in walking with and following Jesus.

-We are a small congregation of roughly 30 members.
-We come from a wide variety of backgrounds -- Moravians, Baptists, Presbyterians, Roman Catholics, Lutherans, and Episcopalians.
-Our Pastors is The Most Rev'd Thomas J. Kleppinger and our Associate is Father Peter Geromel.
+We are a family size congregation who come from a wide variety of backgrounds -- Moravians, Baptists, Presbyterians, Roman Catholics, Lutherans, and Episcopalians.
+Our Pastor is The Most Rev'd Thomas J. Kleppinger, OHI.

 The Common Service Book of the Lutheran Church, affectionately remembered as the Black Book, acknowledged in its Preface that it drew from The Book of Common Prayer, 1549.
 The affinity is both denominations used the term "Common" in the description of their respective liturgical practice which has many similarities reflecting their common source.

 We are part of the glorious Anglican Tradition within the Christian Church, a Church deeply rooted in the lands now known as the United Kingdom and of Ireland and other remote islands.
 Emerging from the British or Celtic Church, known best for St. Patrick of Ireland, the Anglican Tradition became well-organized by missionaries from Rome.
 At the time of the Vikings, the land of the Anglo-Saxons (known as Angle-land or England) then became the staging ground for key missionaries to Germany, Denmark, Norway and Sweden.